 - If you think that your friend or relative is no longer able to make their own decisions, contact the adult safeguarding team at their local council, who can arrange an assessment of their mental capacity.
-However, it is important to remember that if someone is able to make their own decisions, they have the right to make those decisions even if you think they are wrong.
+However, it is important to remember that if someone is able to make their own decisions, they have the right to make those decisions even if they think they are wrong.

-- Where an individual does have mental capacity, but is willing to have you help them or take over decision making for them in relation to financial or welfare matters, they can apply for lasting power of attorney through the Office of the Public Guardian.
+- Where an individual does have mental capacity, but is willing to have you help them or take over decision-making for them in relation to financial or welfare matters, they can apply for lasting power of attorney through the Office of the Public Guardian.

 - If your friend or relative has been assessed and is found to lack mental capacity, you can apply to the Court of Protection to become their Deputy.
-If appointed, this means you can then make decision on their financial affairs and welfare.
+If appointed, this means you can then make decisions on their financial affairs and welfare.